alistair-mcivor/alistair-mcivor/README.md

 ## Hi there 👋

-I'm a QA / software tester interested in learning more about UI and API test automation.
+I'm a QA / software tester.

+I'm interested in learning more about UI and API test automation, especially using Cypress, Playwright, Postman and RestAssured.

 <!--
 **alistair-mcivor/alistair-mcivor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.